Lie Algebroid Invariants for Subgeometry: Symmetries and infinitesimal immersions

-The preceding observations have the following readily established converse: \begin{proposition} Let $E$ be a ${\mathfrak g}$-bundle, over a simply-connected manifold $\Sigma $, equipped with a flat connection $\nabla $, with respect to which the bracket on $E$ is parallel.
-Then: \begin{conditions} \item The space ${\mathfrak g}'$ of $\nabla $-parallel sections of $E$ is a Lie subalgebra of $\Gamma(E)$ isomorphic to ${\mathfrak g} $ and the map $(\xi,x)\mapsto \xi(m) \colon {\mathfrak g}' \times \Sigma \rightarrow E$ is a vector bundle isomorphism. \item For any Lie algebroid $A$ over $\Sigma $, realised as subbundle of $E$ in such a way that the Mauer-Cartan equation \eqref{mce} holds, the composite $A \hookrightarrow E \rightarrow {\mathfrak g}' \cong {\mathfrak g}$ is an injective Lie algebroid morphism $\omega \colon A \rightarrow {\mathfrak g} $.
-Here $E \rightarrow {\mathfrak g}'$ is the projection determined by the isomorphism $E\cong {\mathfrak g}' \times \Sigma$ in \eqref{iso1}. \end{conditions} \end{proposition} Equipped with the preceding proposition, we posit the following general principle, basic to later illustrations of the general theory: \begin{constructionPrinciple} To construct an infinitesimal immersion $\omega \colon A\rightarrow {\mathfrak g} $, attempt to realize the Lie algebroid $A$ as a subbundle of a $\mathfrak g$-bundle $E$ equipped with a flat connection $\nabla $, with respect to which the bracket on $E$ is parallel, and chosen such that the Mauer-Cartan equation \eqref{mce} holds.
-Candidates for $A$, $E$ and $\nabla $ are suggested by computing the logarithmic derivatives of smooth immersions. \end{constructionPrinciple} \begin{remark} If we drop the proposition's simple connectivity hypothesis then there is a global obstruction to synthesising a Lie algebroid morphism $\omega \colon A \rightarrow {\mathfrak g} $ in this way, namely the monodromy of $\nabla $.
-So, in general, there are {\em two} monodromy obstructions to reconstructing immersions from infinitesimal data: the monodromy of a connection --- necessary for constructing an infinitesimal immersion $\omega $ --- and the monodromy of $\omega $ itself (to be defined in \S\ref{a:paths} below). \end{remark}
+The preceding observations have a readily established converse.
+By a {\df ${\mathfrak g}$-bundle} let us mean a~Lie algebra bundle modelled on ${\mathfrak g} $, in the sense of, e.g.,~\cite{Mackenzie_05}.
+Then: \begin{Proposition} Let $E$ be a ${\mathfrak g}$-bundle over a simply-connected manifold $\Sigma $, equipped with a flat connection~$\nabla $, with respect to which the bracket on $E$ is parallel.
+Then: \begin{enumerate}\itemsep=0pt \item[$1.$] The space ${\mathfrak g}'$ of $\nabla $-parallel sections of $E$ is a Lie subalgebra of $\Gamma(E)$ isomorphic to ${\mathfrak g} $ and the map $(\xi,x)\mapsto \xi(m) \colon {\mathfrak g}' \times \Sigma \rightarrow E$ is a vector bundle isomorphism. \item[$2.$] For any Lie algebroid $A$ over $\Sigma $, realised as subbundle of $E$ in such a way that the Maurer--Cartan equations~\eqref{mce} hold, the composite $A \hookrightarrow E \rightarrow {\mathfrak g}' \cong {\mathfrak g}$ is an injective Lie algebroid morphism $\omega \colon A \rightarrow {\mathfrak g} $.
+Here $E \rightarrow {\mathfrak g}'$ is the projection determined by the isomorphism $E\cong {\mathfrak g}' \times \Sigma$ in~{\rm (1)}. \end{enumerate} \end{Proposition} Equipped with the preceding proposition, we posit the following general principle, basic to later illustrations of the general theory: \begin{constructionPrinciple} To construct an infinitesimal immersion $\omega \colon A\rightarrow {\mathfrak g} $, attempt to realize the Lie algebroid $A$ as a subbundle of a $\mathfrak g$-bundle $E$ equipped with a flat connection $\nabla $, with respect to which the bracket on $E$ is parallel, and chosen such that the Maurer--Cartan equations \eqref{mce} hold.
+Candidates for $A$, $E$ and $\nabla $ are suggested by computing the logarithmic derivatives of smooth immersions. \end{constructionPrinciple} \begin{Remark} If we drop the proposition's simple connectivity hypothesis then there is a global obstruction to synthesising a Lie algebroid morphism $\omega \colon A \rightarrow {\mathfrak g} $ in this way, namely the mono\-dromy of $\nabla $.
+So, in general, there are {\em two} monodromy obstructions to reconstructing immersions from infinitesimal data: the monodromy of a connection~-- necessary for constructing an infinitesimal immersion $\omega $~-- and the monodromy of $\omega $ itself (see~\cite{Blaom_F}). \end{Remark}